-Current Population Survey, July 2017 SPPA Supplement [machine-readable data file] / conducted by the Bureau of the Census for the National Endowment for the Arts and the Department of Labor Washington: Bureau of the Census [producer and distributor], 2017
+Current Population Survey, July 2019: Disability Supplement machine-readable data file] / conducted by the Bureau of the Census for the Bureau of Labor Statistics.
+Washington: U.S. Census Bureau [producer and distributor], 2019.

 Type of File

 Microdata; unit of observation is individuals within housing units.